-- 5. The EPO Plan reflects the commitment of all Participants3 to implement the Code of Conduct.
-Participants should apply this Plan in a manner consistent with international law. - 6.
-The EPO Plan is an element of fishery conservation and sustainable management.
-It is a policy document that establishes the general framework for managing the capacity of the fleet targeting species covered by the Convention, and it will be implemented by resolutions adopted by the Commission.
+6. The EPO Plan is an element of fishery conservation and sustainable management.
+It is a policy document that establishes the general framework for managing the capacity of the tuna-fishing fleet, and it will be implemented by resolutions adopted by the Commission.